franke-hub/SDL/src/cpp/lib/pub/README.md

 Consider the Debug functions.
 It's critical to keep these functions operational so that problems that occur during static object deconstruction can be properly recorded.
-This code needs to be hardened.
+This code needed to be and has been hardened.

 Other library functions need to be kept at least semi-operational.
 They should work as well as possible as long as possible, but never segfault.